Magnetic DIY Secondary Glazing Kits

 The Plastic People’s magnetic secondary glazing is simple to fit yourself without any tools.
 You will only need scissors to cut the magnetic tape provided.
 Stick the black side of the magnetic tape to the edges of your new secondary glazing panel.
 Then, stick the white side of the magnetic tape to your existing window frame.
 Offer up your new panel to your window – the magnetic tape will hold it in place there.

-Is secondary glazing much cheaper than double glazing?
+Is it much cheaper than double glazing?

 What does secondary glazing do?